 Buying our started pullets is one of the quickest ways to get a flock that will be laying soon.
 It’s also an excellent way to start raising chickens, particularly if this is your first flock, because the more challenging work of raising young chicks has already been done for you.

-Our pullets are female chickens that have been raised to one of three ages:
+Our pullets are female chickens that have been raised to one of four ages:

 - 12-18 weeks old